TRACC Alliance 2019: Empowering China Manufacturing 2025

 - Invest, monitor, reiterate, invest

 The event also showcased the strategic partnership between CCi – the people behind TRACC – and LineView Solutions.
-LineView’s manufacturing intelligence software improves operational visibility on high-speed production lines and facilitates the data extraction, analysis, and digital visualisation processes.
+LineView’s manufacturing intelligence software improves operational visibility on high-speed production lines and facilitates the data extraction, analysis, and digital visualization processes.
 Together with the TRACC digital ecosystem, visual management can be greatly improved as real-time operations data is used to accelerate improvement and sustain competitive advantage.

-The key takeaway from the event was that organisations are steadily embracing the shift to Industry 4.0 with impressive results.
+The key takeaway from the event was that organizations are steadily embracing the shift to Industry 4.0 with impressive results.
 This bodes well for the China Manufacturing 2025 initiatives and the future growth and evolution of the manufacturing industry in China.